Code-Insights-Initiative/code-insights-initiative.github.io/README.md

 As part of Code Insights Initiative, we offer a collaborative environment novice programmers to learn and master the craft of software development by engaging with professionals.

+For the keen and interested, please read the [background leading the code insights initiative](background.md).

 # Requirements

 The initiative is open to programmers looking forward to enhance their skills and learn the real world requirement from a software developer.